 We have identified material weaknesses in our internal control over financial reporting for the year ended December 31, 2020.
-At June 30, 2021, our principal executive concluded that our disclosure controls and procedures are not effective to ensure that information required to be disclosed by us in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC rules based on the material weakness described below A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.
-The material weaknesses identified during management's assessment were (i) a lack of sufficient internal accounting expertise to provide reasonable assurance that our financial statements and notes thereto are prepared in accordance with generally accepted accounting principles and (ii) a lack of segregation of duties to ensure adequate review of financial statement preparation.
+At September 30, 2021, our principal executive concluded that our disclosure controls and procedures are not effective to ensure that information required to be disclosed by us in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC rules based on the material weakness described below A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.
+The material weaknesses identified during management's assessment were a lack of sufficient internal accounting expertise to provide reasonable assurance that our financial statements and notes thereto are prepared in accordance with generally accepted accounting principles.

-We will be required to expend time and resources to further improve our internal controls over financial reporting, including by expanding our staff.
+We will be required to expend time and resources to further improve our internal controls over financial reporting.
 However, we cannot assure you that our internal control over financial reporting, as modified, will enable us to identify or avoid material weaknesses in the future.

-We have not yet retained sufficient staff or engaged sufficient outside consultants with appropriate experience in GAAP presentation, especially of complex instruments, to devise and implement effective disclosure controls and procedures, or internal controls.
 On May 18, 2021 the company hired Chris H. Panagiotakos to serve as the company's Chief Financial Officer.
 Chris has over 23 years of public company accounting experience, and brings a broad range of experience related to public company accounting matters.